Can the Future Be Seen in Tea Leaves?

 Tea became popular in Europe in the 17th century and with it came practitioners of the art of divination, which can be defined as a way of relieving the gullible of their excess wealth.
 Apparently, the Romany Gypsies have proved themselves especially gifted in this craft.

 The technical term for staring into the bottom of a tea cup and seeing the future is tasseography (also known as tasseomancy or tassology).
 The skilled clairvoyant can foretell the approach of a lover or the arrival of a massive fortune.
 They can also see, we assume, the coming of a demented ax murderer or a stunning bankruptcy, but letting the client in on these catastrophes is bad for business, so they don’t get mentioned.

 How to Read Tea Leaves

 It goes without saying, or it should, that the whole process is undermined by the use of tea bags.

 The reader then takes the cup and studies the patterns created by the leaves being careful to make sure the handle of the cup is pointed towards the subject.
 Most tasseographers interpret the arrangement of the dark leaves.
 However, others read the white spaces between the leaves, demonstrating how incredibly scientific this process is.
-Probably, wearing a brightly coloured headscarf and hoop earrings will add to the authenticity of the reading.
+Probably, wearing a brightly coloured headscarf and hoop earrings will add to the accuracy of the reading.

 According to the Food Network, convivial company and pleasant chit-chat should be a part of the experience.
 This allows “for the energy and things on the mind of the tea drinker to invigorate the reading of the leaves.”
 Once the leaves have absorbed the ambiance they are able to decide what patterns they are going to create for the mystic to interpret.
 Tea leaves, as we all know, being sentient.

 What the Leaves Say